sumitmalik51/purviewlab/modules/module02b.md

     ![Create Secret](../images/module02/02.56-vault-sqlsecret-1.png)

-## 4. Add Credentials to Azure Purview
+## 4. Add Credentials to Microsoft Purview

-To make the secret accessible to Azure Purview, we must first establish a connection to Azure Key Vault.
+To make the secret accessible to Microsoft Purview, we must first establish a connection to Azure Key Vault.

 1. Navigate back to the browser tab in which **Purview Studio** is open, then to this path **Management Center** > **Credentials**, click **Manage Key Vault connections**.